-- 1. Employer drafts job description, person specification and advert and sends the recruitment literature to the regional Faculty Adviser (by email) - 2.
-Faculty Adviser sends advice and comments to the employer.
-Faculty Adviser approves literature and returns to the employer (within 3 weeks of receipt).
-Approved documents are valid for 6 months, after this (or if documents need updating) employer needs to contact Regional Adviser and AAC Team again. (aac@fph.org.uk) - 3.
-Employer sends agreed recruitment literature and written confirmation from Faculty Adviser to the Faculty office (aac@fph.org.uk) with a request for Faculty Assessors. - 4.
-Faculty office supplies a list of Assessors to the employer via a secure portal (normally within

-- 2 working days) - 5.
-Employer places advert, in at least two professional distributed journals (one local and one national) (eg: BMJ, HSJ) one of which may be on the web e.g. NHS Jobs; allow minimum of 3 weeks to closing date; the interview date (3 weeks after shortlisting) must be included in the advert.
-It is also good practice to advertise posts on the Faculty's Jobs Board. - 6.
-Employer finalises the composition of AAC panel as soon as or just before advert is placed and confirms names of Faculty Assessors and date of AAC to Faculty office (aac@fph.org.uk) - 7.
-Assessors check with Faculty office that they have been properly appointed for the specific AAC and that recruitment literature have Faculty approval - 8.
-Immediately after closing the application period, the employer sends all applications to AAC members for shortlisting, together with documentary evidence of applicants' eligibility, list of AAC panel members and their roles, recruitment literature and instructions for the shortlisting process - 9.
-Faculty Assessor to notify Faculty office of shortlisted candidates for further eligibility checking.
-The faculty will confirm their specialist registration status and also that they are in good standing with the Faculty and for CPD.
-CCT dates will be checked when appropriate. - 10.
-Immediately after shortlisting, employer invites shortlisted applicants for interview (3 weeks after shortlisting), takes up 3 references for each and notifies unsuccessful applicants - 11.
-AAC held and recommendation made.
-The AAC must be the final decision-making mechanism for recommending the preferred DPH applicant.
-DPH posts are covered by a SI.
-It is highly recommended that the AAC is the final decision-making body for consultant posts - 12.
+- 6. Faculty Adviser confirms approval of recruitment literature in writing (email) to employer and copies approval letter to Faculty office (aac@fph.org.uk) - 7.
+Employer sends agreed recruitment literature and written confirmation from Faculty Adviser to the Faculty office (aac@fph.org.uk) with a request for Faculty Assessors. - 8.
+Faculty office supplies lists of Assessors to employer by email with further guidance (, normally within 2 working days) - 9.
+Employer places advert, in at least two professional and nationally distributed journals (eg: BMJ, HSJ) one of which may be on the web e.g. NHS Jobs; allow minimum of 3 weeks to closing date; interview date (3 weeks after shortlisting) must be included in advert - 10.
+Employer finalises composition of AAC panel as soon as or just before advert is placed and confirms names of Faculty Assessors and date of AAC to Faculty office (aac@fph.org.uk) - 11.
+Assessors check with Faculty office that they have been properly appointed for the specific AAC and that recruitment literature have Faculty approval - 12.
+Employer arranges any preliminary visits by applicants - 13.
+Immediately after close of applications, employer sends all applications to AAC members for shortlisting, together with documentary evidence of applicants' eligibility, list of AAC panel members and their roles, recruitment literature and instructions for the shortlisting process - 14.
+Immediately after shortlisting, employer invites shortlisted applicants for interview (3 weeks after shortlisting), takes up 3 references for each and notifies unsuccessful applicants - 15.
+AAC held and recommendation made. - 16.
 Employer notifies Faculty office of outcome of AAC.
-[NB if AAC cancelled/postponed at any stage, employer to inform Faculty office without delay] - 13.
-Assessors complete the online feedback report within 5 working days via a secure portal (one report per post)
+[NB if AAC cancelled/postponed at any stage, employer to inform Faculty office without delay] - 17.
+Assessors return completed report to Faculty office within 5 working days via email aac@fph.org.uk (1 per post)